Treatments > Oral Cancer & Tumor

 Some sores may look simple, but can turn serious if you don't act in time.

-If the same area gets hurt again and again, it can become a precancerous stage called dysplasia.
+If the same area is repeatedly injured, it can progress to a precancerous stage called dysplasia.
 If ignored, this can turn into cancer.

 Surgical Procedure